-The School of Journalism is the UK's number one NCTJ journalism degree course, with 100% of our class of 2020 graduating with gold-standard NCTJ diplomas, a recordbreaking achievement.
+The School of Journalism is officially the UK's number one NCTJ-accredited course, with 100% of our class of 2021 achieving first-class degrees and gold-standard NCTJ diplomas, continuing the success of previous years.
+100% of our class of 2020 also graduated with gold-standard NCTJ diplomas, a record-breaking achievement.